Prabhu-s-mini-projects/tiny-python-tasks/Tasks/README.md

 ## Services:

-To run a python code to run on cloud services for free
+To run python code to run on cloud services for free
     refer: https://www.pythonanywhere.com

 ## APIs